TAKA1656/Analysis-of-Economic-Variables-and-Modeling-Economic-Growth/README.md

 #### Interpreting the Accuracy Metrics:

 * **An $R^2$ of 0.253** <br>
-In the context of physics, a 25% explanatory power might seem low.
+A 25% explanatory power might seem low.
 However, in macroeconomics, this is a profound finding.
 It mathematically proves that about 25% of the U.S. economic growth is strictly driven by the structural, delayed cycles of past unemployment, interest rates, and inflation.
 * **The Remaining 75%** <br>
 The moments where the actual data (Blue) drastically breaks away from our prediction (Red)—such as the massive 2020 spike—represent the remaining 75%.
 These are the unpredictable events, like global pandemics or sudden geopolitical crises, which cannot be forecasted merely by looking at last quarter’s interest rates.